mozilla/treeherder/docs/infrastructure/administration.md

 # Infrastructure administration

-## Obtaining Access
+## Obtaining access

-- Heroku: Follow the [Mozilla Heroku SSO guide] then ask to be invited to the `treeherder-prototype`, `treeherder-stage` and `treeherder-prod` Heroku apps.
+- Heroku: Follow the [Mozilla Heroku SSO guide] then ask to be invited to the Heroku apps.
 - Amazon RDS: File a [Treeherder infrastructure bug] requesting access to the `moz-devservices` AWS account and needinfo `:dividehex`, who will update the [IAM configuration file][iam-config].